DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-laurengonzaga/README.md

 ✓ **Cardinality**

-        - Is the total number of distinct elements.
+        - the total number of distinct elements

-ℵ₀
-        - is pronounced as “aleph-zero"/“alephnought”/“aleph-null”
+        (ℵ₀) pronounced as “aleph-zero"/“alephnought”/“aleph-null”

 ✓ Nested Quantifiers

-        2 quantifiers are nested if one is within the sccope of the other.
+        2 quantifiers are nested if one is within the sccope of the other
         Examples:

          ∀x∀y(x≠y)